Primal Henna Arts

 Eventually, henna then made its way to

 Northern India .
-There, during the rule of the Islamic Mugal Empire
+There, during the rule of the Islamic Mughal Empire

-the Mugal pioneered into.
-The Mugal empire enriched our world
+and armory were) .
+The Mughal empire enriched our world

-"Mehendi", is often the word now used in India
+popularized asthe art of lace, or "mehendi".
+Today "Mehendi", is the word now used in India

 to specify Henna art.

-Today, henna art remains an important tradition for a bridal shower in most of Northern Africa , in Arabia, India, and Pakistan, Generally a special "henna" day is curated by the women of the bride's family.
+Henna art remains an important tradition for a bridal shower in most of Northern Africa , in Arabia, India, and Pakistan, Generally a special "henna" day is curated by the women of the bride's family.
 The bride receives the henna art 3 days prior to the wedding.
-Infact,
+In fact,

 henna paste is at its darkest stain color 3 days after application, regardless of your culture :)